ncl-icb-analytics/snowflake-ontoserver-api/README.md

 # Snowflake Ontoserver API Integration

-This project provides setup scripts and Snowflake functions to integrate with the One London Ontoserver FHIR API, enabling seamless access to terminology services from within Snowflake.
+This project provides setup scripts and Snowflake functions to integrate with One London's Ontoserver FHIR API, enabling seamless access to terminology services from within Snowflake.

 ## Overview